VladimirKalachikhin/Galadriel-cache/README.md

 ## Direct usage of cache
 If you server dead, but you have a rooted Android phone or tablet, you may:<br>
 1. remove SD card with cache from server
-2. insert SD card with cache to Android device on Android device with terminal:
+2. insert SD card with cache to Android device<br>
+on Android device with terminal:
 3. Open terminal.
 Try:
 ```